Altamont Corridor Express: Service

-ACE did not operate on weekends or major holidays until September 7, 2019, when two Saturday round trips were added.

 Route

 From San Jose to just north of Santa Clara, ACE uses the Caltrain main line (Peninsula Subdivision), shared with Caltrain and Amtrak service.
 From Santa Clara to Stockton – the majority of the route – ACE runs on Union Pacific Railroad freight lines.
 From Santa Clara to Newark, ACE uses the Coast Subdivision, then the Niles Subdivision to Niles.
 From Niles to Lathrop, the line uses the Oakland Subdivision.
 From Lathrop to Stockton, the line uses the Fresno Subdivision.

 The route runs through Niles Canyon, parallel to the Niles Canyon Railway, Highway 84, and the Hetch Hetchy Aqueduct.
 The line passes through a 0.75 mi long tunnel which cuts off one of the canyon's horseshoes.
 This tunnel was modified from its original configuration to accommodate intermodal double-stack freight trains.
 However, this left the track in poor condition, reducing speeds from 45 mi/h to 25 mi/h in the summer and as low as 10 mi/h during the rainy season.
 The San Joaquin Regional Rail Commission plans to rehabilitate the tunnel.

 East of Pleasanton and Livermore, the line runs through the Altamont Pass on the original Feather River Route.
 After crossing the California Aqueduct and the Delta-Mendota Canal into the Central Valley, skirting the southern edge of Tracy.
 It then turns north between Lathrop and Manteca and runs to Robert J. Cabral Station in Stockton.